 The School Board takes seriously its obligations to ensure that no student or employee suffers discrimination on the basis of sex, as defined in Title IX of the Education Amendments Act of 1972.
 Title IX is a federal law, enacted in 1972 states: No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance.

-Title IX protects people from discrimination based on sex in educational programs or activities that receive federal financial assistance.
-Sex-based discrimination can include sexual assault, gender-based harassment, relationship violence, stalking, sexual harassment, bullying, retaliation, etc.
+Title IX protects people from discrimination based on sex in educational programs or activities that receive financial assistance.
+Under Title IX, discrimination on the basis of sex can include sexual harassment, which is defined as conduct on the basis of sex that satisfies one or more of the following:

-If a party does not agree with the final determination made by the school or has concerns of noncompliance with Title IX or actions that would be prohibited by Title IX, he/she may appeal the determination by contacting the Title IX Coordinator.
+If a party does not agree with the final determination made by the school or has concerns of noncompliance with Title IX or actions that would be prohibited by Title IX, he/she may appeal the determination in accordance with School Board Policy 2.133.